Many of the national restrictions that were put in place to prevent the spread of Covid-19 have been lifted across the country.

-We are caring for (and will continue to care for) patients in our hospital who have confirmed Coronavirus (COVID-19).
+We are caring for (and will continue to care for) patients in our hospital who have confirmed Coronavirus (COVID-19) and will continue to take every infection prevention precaution until further notice - we are in constant contact with NHS England, our partner organisations and neighbouring hospitals to monitor the ongoing situation.

-If you are planning to come to the hospital please check this important advice:
+If you are planning to come to the hospital, please continue to check this important advice:

-• If we need to postpone your out-patient appointment we will let you know.
-However, we are conducting routine out-patient appointments by telephone if this is clinically appropriate.
-If you are asked to attend for an appointment however, please still come unless you have the symptoms described above, in which case you should ring the number on your appointment letter and let us know.
+- We are conducting routine out-patient appointments by telephone if this is clinically appropriate.
+If you are asked to attend for an appointment however, please still come unless you have been instructed to isolate, in which case you should ring the number on your appointment letter and let us know.

 YOU MUST HELP US TO PREVENT THE SPREAD OF INFECTION WITHIN THE HOSPITAL